 Assessment will take place in the form of coursework and an observation of practice within the workplace.

 The fees for this course can be supported by a loan, if you feel you may qualify for an available loan, or wish to discuss financial options, please contact the Funding Team.

-After successful completion of the course you may be able to progress on to a Foundation degree/BA degree in an Early Years subject including on to the Foundation Degree (FdA) Children’s Learning & Development course here at York College University Centre.
+After successful completion of the course you may be able to progress on to a Foundation degree/BA degree in an Early Years subject including on to the Foundation Degree (FD) Children’s Learning & Development course here at York College University Centre.

 Dates & course durations

 The course involves building a portfolio of evidence that demonstrates competency within the profession.
 Knowledge based units will be delivered within a classroom environment.
-Learners have a work-based assessor who will support them with the work-based element of the qualification
+Students have a work-based assessor who will support them with the work-based element of the qualification

 Students have access to a fantastic range of College-wide facilities such as the Learning & Research Centre, study hubs, computer areas with accompanying multi-function printers and helpdesk advice.